olaroos/deepnetnotes/basics.md

 Choose the elements with information about the the direction of the Gradient Descent.

 - AdaGrad:
-Algorithm adaptive scaled learning-rate for each dimension. ([medium adagrad])<br/>
+Algorithm adaptive scaled learning-rate for each dimension. ([medium adagrad])
 AdaGrad is almost the same as SGD but each individual parameter update is scaled (divided) with the accumulated squared gradient from every previous gradient computation.
 In the long run this term goes to 0 for all parameters.

 - RPROP:
-goal is to solve problem with gradients varying a lot in magnitudes. ([medium rprop]) <br/>
+goal is to solve problem with gradients varying a lot in magnitudes. ([medium rprop])
 Rprop combines two ideas:
 (i)  only using the sign of the gradient
 (ii) adapting the step size individually for each weight.
 Rprop looks at the sign of the two(!) previous gradient steps and adjust the stepsize accordingly (intensify or decrease).
 It is also adviced to limit the stepsize between a minimum and maximum value.

 - RMSProp:
 problem with rprop is that it doesn't work for mini-batch updates because it uses the sign of the gradient.
-RMSProp solves this by using a moving average of the squared gradient for each weight. ([medium rprop])<br/>
+RMSProp solves this by using a moving average of the squared gradient for each weight. ([medium rprop])
 This still doesn't resemble the RPROP algorithm.
 The RPROP algorithm decreases the learning-rate if we go the other direction, and increase it if we are going the same direction.
 In RMSProp the algorithm doesn't remember which direction it went in the previous iterations.
 It only matters what the magnitude is of the gradient.
 Leslis N. SMith says it's a biased estimate, I believe it is in relation to the Hessian.
 RMSProp comes close to the Hessian.
 (Whatever that means?)

 - ESGD:
-Equilibrated SGD – unbiased version of RMSProp. ([research esgd]) In the paper the authors proposes an update of the moving-average(?) every 20th iteration because it would have the same calculation overhead as RMSPROP.
+Equilibrated SGD – unbiased version of RMSProp. ([research esgd])
+In the paper the authors proposes an update of the moving-average(?) every 20th iteration because it would have the same calculation overhead as RMSPROP.
 And still (I guess) better performance.
 I haven't found any good source of the implementation of the paper yet.

-- ADAM: – ADAptiv Momentum estimation
+- ADAM: – ADAptiv Momentum estimation – RMSprop + Stochastic Gradient Descent with momentum. ([youtube eve])
-RMSprop + Stochastic Gradient Descent with momentum. ([youtube eve]) theta_t+1 = theta_t - lr * momentum / denominator
+theta_t+1 = theta_t - lr * momentum / denominator
+$$1 = 2$$
 Uses 1st and 2nd momentum estimates.
 Adam also takes small steps in steep terrain and large steps in flat terrain.
 This is the result of using the denominator v_t^-(0.5). average recent gradient: mom_t = beta1 * mom_t-1 + (1-beta1) * grad_t average recent deviation in the gradient: v_t   = beta2 * v_t-1 + (1-beta2) * (grad_t)^2